isomerpages/moe-beattysec/_advertisements/School Canteen.md

 <p>List of proposed menu and pricing for all items</p>
 </li>
 <li>
-<p>Photocopy of relevant certificates such as Basic Food Hygiene Course,
+<p>Photocopy of relevant certificates such as Food Safety Course Level 1,
 etc</p>
 </li>
 </ul>
 <p><strong>3.
-Submit the completed application form and documents by closing date via email OR to the School's General Office.</strong>
+Submit the completed application form and documents by closing date via email OR to the School's General Office by the closing date.</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>